Pipe Installation in District Heating

 Rigid Pipe Systems

-For rigid pre-insulated bonded pipes (KMR) made of steel, changes of direction and thermal expansion must be given particular consideration.
-Pipe statics require that bends, elbows, and anchor points are arranged such that the thermally induced forces are safely accommodated.
-A longitudinal profile of the route is mandatory in order to identify high points (venting), low points (drainage), and gradient conditions.
-Changes of direction are realized either through prefabricated bends or by elastic bending of the pipe string, observing the permissible bending radii.
+For rigid pre-insulated bonded pipes (KMR) made of steel, changes of direction and thermal expansion need particular attention.
+Pipe statics require bends, elbows and anchor points to be arranged so that the thermally induced forces are safely absorbed.
+A longitudinal profile of the route is mandatory to locate high points for venting, low points for drainage and the gradient conditions.
+Changes of direction are realised either with prefabricated bends or by elastically bending the pipe string within the permissible radii.

 Flexible Pipe Systems